spirali/nelsie/docs/README.md

 Nelsie focuses on controlling what the audience sees, so you can continuously reveal fragments of the slide, or simply manage which parts are highlighted.

+## History

+Nelsie is a complete rewrite of the previous project [Elsie](https://github.com/spirali/elsie).
+Nelsie solves the biggest pain of Elsie: Dependancy on Inkscape as a renderer engine (It makes difficult to install Elsie on some systems; performance issues and problems when Inkscape changes its programming API).
+This is solved by a rendering engine shipped within the Nelsie package.
+Nelsie also offers many improvements in API, namely introduction of `InSteps` and the flexbox layout engine.

+Nelsie is a complete rewrite of the previous project [Elsie](https://github.com/spirali/elsie).
+Nelsie solves the biggest problems of Elsie: Dependency on Inkscape as a rendering engine (This makes Elsie difficult to install on some systems; performance issues and problems when Inkscape changes its programming API).
+This is solved by a own rendering engine (based on [resvg](https://github.com/RazrFalcon/resvg)) included in the Nelsie package.
+Nelsie also offers many API improvements, namely the introduction of InSteps and the Flexbox layout engine.